You’ll never guess who I bumped into. Well, you might as you could well have bumped into them as well.

 If a mobility scooter comes at you at speed you tend to get out of their way.
 Fair enough, people standing around will gradually expand the group until it all but blocks the pathway, but with any luck another scooter will be along to get them back to being unselfish.

 I was walking through the town centre shopping area but at a reduced pace due to the fact that I had to change direction so often and there were few, if any, mobility scooters.
-There are normally groups of people chatting, reducing the width to sometimes just enough for just one person.
+There were the normal groups of people chatting, reducing the width to sometimes just enough for just one person.

 My wife has refused to walk with me if I continue with my method of showing my irritation at this.
 I used to walk through the groups.
 I’d be polite and say excuse me, albeit in a sharp tone.
 Some of them have the cheek to tut as if it is me being selfish.
 So I’m reduced to walking around such groups.
 Which is what I was trying to do.